douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * rekuperi - to recover
 * relative - relatively
 * relativismo - relativism
+* reliefi - to emboss
 * religia - religious
 * religio - religion
 * rememori - to remember, to recall
 * rendevuo - appointment, date
 * renesanca - renaissance
-* renkonti - to meet
+* renkonti - to meet, to encounter
 * renkontiĝi - to meet, to come together
 * reno - kidney
 * renoma - renowned